Images of point charges in conducting ellipses and prolate spheroids: Abstract

 \section{Abstract}

-This is an investigation into the exact forms of images of point charges in conducting prolate spheroids.
-For a point source close the surface of a spheroid, the standard series solutions for the potential diverge in a region that encompasses the singularities - or equivalently the images - of the reflected potential inside the spheroid.
-Current image formulations in the literature consist of image point and line charges, but these are also encompassed by a spheroid of surface charge.
-In theory an image can always be found that does not require a closed surface charge; a more compact, reduced image system lies inside that matches the singularity of the analytic continuation of the potential.
-We demonstrate this for a point charge on the axis of a prolate spheroid, uncovering the location and nature of the images by using different series expansions which converge in all space except the singularity of the potential.
+This is an investigation into the exact forms of images of point charges in 2D conducting ellipses and 3D prolate spheroids.
+For an ellipse with exterior point source, we compare two previous expressions for the analytic continuation inside the ellipse down to the focal line, the location of the image charge.
+For an interior source, we discover a sequence of image charges lying outside.
+For a point source close the surface of a spheroid, series solutions for the potential diverge in a region that encompasses the singularities of the continuation of the reflected potential inside the spheroid.
+We uncover an image system for a point charge on the axis of a prolate spheroid that extends from the focal segment somewhat further up the axis.
 For an off axis charge we find a new approximate image charge.
-The image is found to lie on a line segment that includes the focal segment and extends somewhat further up the axis.
 For a point charge at the center of the spheroid, the image singularity is found to lie on an infinitely wide, flat sheet with a hole around the spheroid.
-For a point charge located anywhere inside the spheroid, we find two new approximate image charge solutions, one is a point charge in real space which applies when source lies near the surface, and the other is a point charge in complex space which projects as a ring in the real space, and applies when the source lies near the rotation axis.
-When the point charge lies exactly on a focal point, we find that a multipole of order 1/2 is an ideal image approximation.
+For a point charge located anywhere inside the spheroid, we find two new approximate image charge solutions, a point charge in real space which applies when source lies near the surface, or a point charge in complex space which projects as a ring in the real space which applies when the source lies near the rotation axis.
+When the point charge lies exactly on a focal point, a multipole of order 1/2 is an ideal image approximation.